 Wi-Fi vs. Cellular: Which is Better for Your IoT Project?

 Deciding between cellular vs. Wi-Fi for your IoT device?
 As we’ve discussed, there are many factors and variables that can make this decision more complicated than it first appears.

 Choosing between Wi-Fi and cellular for your IoT project will depend largely on the priorities of your device and what it will be used for.
 Ultimately, the decision will come down to making the tradeoff between power consumption, bandwidth, coverage, and security.

 In many cases, either Wi-Fi or cellular will be obviously preferable for your situation in terms of technology.
 However, business requirements can be a complicating factor as well.
 For example, you might prefer to use Wi-Fi for your next IoT project, but the devices will be deployed in third-party retail stores that may not be able or willing to provide their Wi-Fi credentials.

 No Clear-Cut Winner

 The question of Wi-Fi vs. cellular for IoT may not even be a direct competition at all.
 Both technologies are used for different kinds of problems, and neither one is clearly superior in all instances.
 Many IoT products even use both cellular and Wi-Fi in order to have a backup in place if the primary technology fails.

 Here at Very, we help our clients create IoT devices with the technology that best suits their situation—whether it’s Wi-Fi, cellular, or something else entirely.
-To learn more about our development philosophy for IoT projects, check out our complete guide to the IoT development process.
+Take the next step and learn how our team can enhance your next IoT project.